Aameer/aameer.github.io/_posts/2016-03-31-celery-an-asynchronous-task-queue-job-queue.markdown

 1.chosing a broker: rabbitmq for this post
-`sudo apt-get install rabbitmq-server` more about rabbitmq [here](https://www.rabbitmq.com/) if you are installing it on webfaction or something then check this post (comming soon!)
+`sudo apt-get install rabbitmq-server` more about rabbitmq [here](https://www.rabbitmq.com/) if you are installing it on webfaction or something then check this [post](http://aameer.github.io/installing-rabbitmq-on-webfaction/)

 Installing celery: